virtuman/mcp-obsidian-remote/README.md

 - search: Search for documents matching a specified text query across all files in the vault
 - patch_content: Insert content into an existing note relative to a heading, block reference, or frontmatter field.
 - append_content: Append content to a new or existing file in the vault.
+- delete_file: Delete a file or directory from your vault.

 ### Example prompts